ritukanta/git-and-github-coursera/README.md

 >     result = re.search(r"^([\w .-]*), ([\w .-]*)$", name)
 ```

 - When we call the diff commmand, we get only the lines that are different between two files.
-In the above diff result, there 2 comparators: < and >.
-The <code><</code> tells us that this was removed and the <code>></code> tells that this line was added in second file.
+In the above diff result, there're 2 comparators: < and >.
+The <code><</code> tells us that this line was removed and the <code>></code> tells that this line was added in second file.
 In simple words the old line got replaced by the new one.
-There is also a line called <code>7c7</code>: the first 7 indicates that it is the line number 7 from the first file and another 7, yeah u guessed it, it is from second file and <code>c</code> stands for <code>changed</code>.
+There is also a line called <code>7c7</code>: the first '7' indicates that it is the line number 7 from the first file and another '7', yeah u guessed it right, it is from second file and <code>c</code> stands for <code>changed</code>.
 If there was a line that was added, <code>c</code> would be replaced by <code>a</code>, stands for <code>added</code>.
 For deletion, <code>d</code> is written in diff tool.

 - For a better view of diff result, we use <code>diff -u old_file new_file</code>:
 ```Bash